demharusnam/SwiftUIDrag/README.md

 ### Collapse

-The `collapse` parameter enables you to collapse your content into the sides of the SDView with a set `visibleWidth`.
+The `collapse` parameter enables you to collapse your content into the sides of the SDView with a set `visibleSize`.
 By default, it is set to `horizontal` which only enables collapsing on the `leading` and `trailing` sides.
 Customization is at the heart of this package, thus you get access to the following options:

 | Option | Description |
 | -------- | ------------ |